a newsletter by Molly White

 Trump showed up and gave a rambling speech that occasionally touched on bitcoin topics, though those were clearly the scripted parts in between his stream-of-consciousness commentary on topics ranging from electric vehicles to Hilary Clinton to violence in Chicago.
 The mask seemed to slip a bit when he signed off with, “Have a good time with your bitcoin and your crypto and everything else you're playing with.”
 Many in attendance cheered his various promises: firing SEC Chairman Gary Gensler “day one” and ensuring “the rules will be written by people who love your industry, not hate your industry.”
 Stopping the practice of selling bitcoin seized as part of law enforcement activities, and instead holding it to “serve in effect as the core of the Strategic National Bitcoin Stockpile”.c Preventing the creation of a central bank digital currency or CBDC.d Commuting the sentence of Silk Road creator Ross Ulbricht, somewhat of a martyr among libertarian and bitcoin circles [I59], who has served eleven years of his life sentence.

 Robert F. Kennedy Jr. also spoke, and he was widely recognized by attendees as more knowledgeable about the topic.
 His promises were also much bolder and much more in line with many bitcoiners’ interests, to the point that I found myself wondering how many attendees were sold on Trump at this conference versus how many defected from the Trump camp to vote for RFK Jr.’s supposedly Democratic-spoiler candidacy.
-His biggest promise by far, announced to thunderous applause, was that he would establish a strategy reserve of 4 million bitcoins — $225 billion at today’s prices, and amounting to around 20% of the total bitcoin supply — which he did not disguise as a promise to pump the audience’s bags.
+His biggest promise by far, announced to thunderous applause, was that he would establish a strategic reserve of 4 million bitcoins — $225 billion at today’s prices, and amounting to around 20% of the total bitcoin supply — which he did not disguise as a promise to pump the audience’s bags.
 “The cascading impact from these actions will eventually move Bitcoin to a valuation of hundreds of trillions of dollars,” he concluded.

 On the last day of the conference, a group of Democratic Congresspeople and Congressional hopefuls signed on to a letter urging the DNC and “prospective presidential candidates” to “take a forward-looking approach to digital assets and blockchain technology”.
 The letter repeated Coinbase’s spurious claim that 52 million Americans own crypto, and regurgitated numbers from DCG’s dubious poll that sought to convince these very Congresspeople that crypto is a voter issue.
 Several of the signatory candidates have received substantial backing from crypto PACs, including Shomari Figures ($2.4 million) and Yassamin Ansari ($1.4 million).11